parflow/parflow/docs/user_manual/source/user_manual.rst

       pfset TimingInfo.StartTime     0.0

-This key is used to indicate the stopping time for the simulation.
+*double* **TimingInfo.StopTime** no default This key is used to indicate the stopping time for the simulation.
-Example Useage:

 .. container:: list